DurgeshRathod/ai-test-gen-angular/README.md

 - `--aws-bedrock`
   If you want to use AWS Bedrock anthropic claude instead of openAI, then use this flag.
   You need to set 3 environment variables to use this flag
+- `-p`
+  If you want to ask a custom prompt for generating any specific unit test

 ```bash
 export AWS_ACCESS_KEY=****************